netxms/netxms-doc/admin/appendix.rst

 nxmibc
 ------

-nxmibc - cli tool for mib file management
+nxmibc - cli tool for mib file management.
+Adding MIB files should be performed using management client, see: :ref:`import-mib`.
+This tool should not be normally used.

-Usage: nxmibc [options] source1 ... sourceN
+Usage: ``nxmibc [options] source1 ... sourceN``

 Options: